 - Enjoy the art scene.

-1. Whanganui Riverboat Cruise
+Whanganui Riverboat Cruise

 The Whanganui River is the longest navigable river in NZ and was once the primary route for trade in the region.

-Today, two historic riverboats remain, and both take passengers on what we found to be a relaxing, interesting, beautiful, and historic river exploration.
+Today, two historic riverboats remain, and both take passengers on what we found to be a relaxing, enjoyable, beautiful, and historic river exploration.
 Both follow similar routes, cruising past lush green hills, under bridges and past several historic sights along the Whanganui River.

 Competitors, yet friends as is common in smaller NZ cities, the two boats’ schedules don’t overlap.
-So your choice might be dictated by the day you are there, but either way, we encourage you to add one to your list of what to do in Whanganui.
+So, your choice might be dictated by the day you are there, but either way, we encourage you to add one to your list of what to do in Whanganui.

-Motor Vessel Wairoa
+1. Motor Vessel Wairoa

-The ship itself was built in the UK and joined the Hatrick & Co Whanganui River Steamer fleet in 1904.
+The ship was built in the UK and joined the Hatrick & Co Whanganui River Steamer fleet in 1904.
 Its specialty was traversing shallow waters as its propulsion is through a tunnel drive or raised propeller boat.
-The vessel was brought up to modern safety standards and is otherwise original.
+The vessel was brought up to modern safety standards, and is otherwise original.

 The Motor Vessel Wairoa currently runs two-hour tours on weekdays that travel about 12km upstream before returning.
 There is both covered and open seating and a toilet onboard.

-Paddle Steamer Waimarie (and Waimarie Riverboat Museum)
+2. Paddle Steamer Waimarie

-The steam-powered ship operated 100 years ago on this waterway and was relaunched in 2000 after a full restoration following 50 years at the bottom of the river.
-Today, the tour includes both live and recorded commentary.
+The Paddle Steamer Waimarie is New Zealand’s only authentic coal-fired passenger paddle steamer in operation and is believed to be the only one in the southern hemisphere.
+Interestingly, it operated 100 years ago on this waterway and was relaunched in 2000 after a complete restoration following 50 years at the bottom of the river.

-There are both covered and open areas, two toilets and food available onboard.
 Learn more or book your tour here.

-2. Durie Hill elevator and viewing platform
+Durie Hill elevator and viewing platform

 Walking through the Durie Hill tunnel to the elevator

-There’s a staircase to the right of the tunnel entrance, followed by a trail, that leads to the same spot.
+There’s a staircase to the right of the tunnel entrance, followed by a trail that leads to the same spot.
 Personally, I would take the elevator up (as for only $2, it’s a fun experience) and then walk down.

 Durie Hill observation platform